 The SeedUI inactive session will timeout in 15minutes.
 User will have to login again to start the session.

-Default Authentication Method is Digest with MD5
+Default Authentication Method is Digest with MD5.

 Authorization Method is based on user role levels.
 Only users with Admin role have the all privileges to access the system.
 Other users with non-admin role will have limited privileges.
 These can be defined in the REST DCi sheet.